smidy/ChickenFight/Learning/GameArchitecture.md

 - Each client connection creates a dedicated WebSocket session on the server
 - When a client connects, the server creates a PlayerActor to represent that client

+### Message Organization

+Messages are organized by domain in separate files:
+- `Base`: Base message classes and interfaces
+- `Connection`: Connection-related messages
+- `Map`: Map navigation messages
+- `Movement`: Player movement messages
+- `Fight`: Fight challenge messages
+- `CardBattle`: Card battle gameplay messages
+- `State`: State update messages

 ### Message Format

 All messages are serialized to JSON and follow these base types:
-- `FromClientMessage`: Base type for all client-to-server messages
+- `ClientMessage`: Base type for all client-to-server messages
-- `ToClientMessage`: Base type for all server-to-client messages
+- `ServerMessage`: Base type for all server-to-client messages

+Messages implement interfaces that define their purpose:
+- `IRequest`: Messages that represent requests from client to server
+- `IResponse`: Messages that represent responses to requests
+- `INotification`: Messages that represent notifications (no response expected)

 Messages include:
-- Connection messages (e.g., `OutConnectionConfirmed`)
+- Connection messages (e.g., `PlayerIdResponse`)
-- Map-related messages (e.g., `InJoinMap`, `OutJoinMapCompleted`)
+- Map-related messages (e.g., `JoinMapRequest`, `JoinMapCompleted`)
-- Movement messages (e.g., `InPlayerMove`, `OutMoveCompleted`)
+- Movement messages (e.g., `PlayerMoveRequest`, `MoveCompleted`)
-- Fight messages (e.g., `InFightChallengeSend`, `OutFightStarted`)
+- Fight messages (e.g., `FightChallengeRequest`, `FightStarted`)
-- Card battle messages (e.g., `InPlayCard`, `OutCardPlayCompleted`)
+- Card battle messages (e.g., `PlayCardRequest`, `CardPlayCompleted`)

 ### Message Flow Example

-1. Client sends `InJoinMap` to join a specific map
+1. Client sends `JoinMapRequest` to join a specific map
-2. Server processes request and sends `OutJoinMapInitiated`
+2. Server processes request and sends `JoinMapInitiated`
-3. Server adds player to map and sends `OutJoinMapCompleted` with map data
+3. Server adds player to map and sends `JoinMapCompleted` with map data
-4. Server broadcasts `OutPlayerJoinedMap` to other players on the map
+4. Server broadcasts `PlayerJoinedMap` to other players on the map

 ## 4. Game State Management